Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 If you don’t have enough Southwest points, you can also move Chase Ultimate Rewards points to Southwest, which transfer instantly.
-We love Chase Ultimate Rewards points that we earn from our Chase Sapphire Preferred and Chase Sapphire Reserve cards and make this transfer a lot!
+We love Chase Ultimate Rewards points that we earn from our Chase Sapphire Preferred Card and Chase Sapphire Reserve cards and make this transfer a lot!

 Southwest has great perks for families like 2 free checked bags per person, so you can bring snacks and all the gear you need as a family.
 Plus, there’s free in-flight entertainment, no change fees, and no blackout dates for booking with points.

 Southwest flies into both LaGuardia (LGA) and Newark (EWR) airports.
 We have always flown into LaGuardia, which is not far from Manhattan.
 But it’s currently undergoing renovation.
 It feels a bit crowded and old.

 LaGuardia also does NOT have a dedicated TSA PreCheck line if you hold this advanced security clearance, so plan to wait in the regular security line.

 From LaGuardia, you will need to take a taxi (~$25 to $30 to get to Manhattan), Uber, Lyft, shuttle bus (which takes a while, because they stop at many hotels), or private service to get into the city.

 We used GoGreenRide, which was comfortable, more affordable than a taxi, private (no worries about stopping at a bunch of hotels), and could be scheduled in advance for hotel and airport pick-up.